Finnish air force F/A-18 Hornets fly beside a KC-130J Super Hercules aircraft with Marine Aerial Refueler Transport Squadron (VMGR) 252, Marine...

-U.S. Marine Corps Lance Cpl.
-Marek Campbell, left, and Lance Cpl.
-Danian Trujillo, both riflemen with Fox Company, 2nd Battalion, 6th Marine...
+U.S. Marine Corps Cpl.
+Mario Velezpompa and Cpl.
+Michael Jeziorowski, both rifleman with 2nd Battalion, 6th Marine Regiment, 2nd Marine Division,...

 A U.S. Marine places a broken Mobile User Object System (MOUS) on a shelf, the fiberglass of the MOUS antenna mast brittle and weakened from use and exposure.
 It sits next to dozens of others, all unusable because of one flaw.